Skip to contents

 The treatmentPathways file contains all the pathways found, with a frequency, pairwise stratified by age group, sex and index year.

-## path freq age sex indexYear
+## pathway freq age sex index_year analysis_id target_cohort_id

 We can see the pathways contain the treatment names we provided in our event cohorts.
 Besides that we also see the paths are annoted with a + or -.
 The + indicates two treatments are a combination therapy, i.e. Acetaminophen+Amoxicillin is a combination of Acetaminophen and Amoxicillin.
 The - indicates a switch between treatments, i.e. Aspirin-Acetaminophen is a switch from Aspirin to Acetaminophen.
 Note that these combinations and switches can occur in the same pathway, i.e. Amoxicillin+Clavulanate-Aspirin.
 The first treatment is a combination of Amoxicillin and Clavulanate that switches to Aspirin.